U of T startup Braze Mobility is bettering the lives of people in powered wheelchairs.

 Powered wheelchairs are large and heavy, yet they need to maneuver through all kinds of tight spaces designed for people on foot.

-The difficulty of operating powered wheelchairs can lead to embarrassing accidents and seem daunting for many people who would enjoy the greater freedom and mobility these devices afford.
+The difficulty of operating powered wheelchairs can lead to accidents and seem daunting for many people who would enjoy the greater freedom and mobility these devices afford.

 When Braze co-founder and CEO Pooja Viswanathan was a researcher at U of T’s Intelligent Assistive Technology and Systems Lab (IATSL), she recognized that the technology for powered wheelchairs was not adapting to peoples’ needs.
 “We saw an opportunity to make powered wheelchairs safe for a greater range of people, giving them back their mobility and independence,” she says.

 While there are other companies advancing technology for people in powered wheelchairs, Viswanathan notes that Braze is “really the first in the world to tackle this issue comprehensively.”

 Awards, grants and partnerships prove enthusiasm for making powered wheelchairs smarter and safer

 That approach led to success.
 Braze now sells through the largest Canadian and two largest American distributers of complex rehabilitation technologies.
 Braze is also collaborating with the largest wheelchair controller manufacturer in the world.
 In 2020, the team received their two biggest investments yet, US $120,000 from the American startup accelerator Techstars and $300,000 from the Centre for Aging and Brain Health Innovation in Toronto.